Description

 Impact

-The vulnerability allows unprivileged applications to set the Loose Source and Record Route (LSRR) and Strict Source and Record Route (SSRR) IP options without the CAP_NET_RAW capability.
-By forcing packets to be routed through attacker‑controlled nodes, an adversary can observe TCP initial sequence numbers and potentially other protocol data, leading to covert channel attacks and network reconnaissance.
-The flaw is a classic instance of improper access control, enabling privileged network behavior by users with no required privilege.
+The vulnerability allows unprivileged applications to set the Loose Source and Record Route (LSRR) and Strict Source and Record Route (SSRR) IP options without CAP_NET_RAW capability.
+By forcing packets to be routed through attacker‑controlled nodes, an adversary can observe TCP initial sequence numbers and other protocol data, providing a means to leak potentially sensitive connection information.
+This defect originates from improper privilege enforcement, as described by CWE‑266, allowing privileged network behavior to be performed by a non‑privileged user.

 Affected Systems

-Affected systems are any deployments of the Linux kernel, as indicated by the kernel CPE string.
-No specific versions are enumerated in the available data, so any kernel that has nots IPOPT_SSRR and IPOPT_LSRR options remains vulnerable.
+Affected systems are any deployments of the Linux kernel, as indicated by the kernel CPE string are enumerated in the available data, so any kernel that has notS IPOPT_SSRR and IPOPT_LSRR options remains vulnerable.

 Risk and Exploitability